 Sir David Attenborough

 The site is located approximately 5km west of Moffat in Dumfries & Galloway.
-It is currently a productive forest, used to grow trees for harvesting as timber and this will continue alongside the development proposal.
+It is currently a productive forest, used to grow trees for harvesting as timber and this use will continue, alongside the development proposal.

-Following further project development, impact assessment and feedback from the cfirst onsultation events in June 2022, we further reduced the number of turbines.
-The project will now comprise 29 turbines: 7 at a maximum tip height of 200m and 22 at a maximum tip height of 230m.
+The final proposal comprises 29 turbines: 8 turbines at 230 metres tip height and 21 at 200 metres.
 The proposal includes a battery storage facility.
 As we move towards a decarbonised network, storing clean energy and discharging it when it is most needed, allows us to help balance the grid network so it remains stable and runs efficiently.
-The turbines, together with an energy storage facility and habitat enhancements, collectively make up the Wind Energy Hub.
+The turbines, together with the energy storage facility and habitat enhancements, collectively make up the Wind Energy Hub.

 First Consultation Events